roniabusayeed/GuessTheFlag/README.md

 - Simple and intuitive user interface.
 - Learn and test your knowledge of country flags.
-- Immediate feedback with alert messages.
+- Immediate feedback with alert messages and animations.
 - Eight attempts to improve your score.

 ## How to Play